oracle-livelabs/security/accessgovernance-admin/create-ag-group-policies/create-ag-group-policies.md

 1. In the OCI console, click the Navigation Menu icon in the top left corner to display the *Navigation menu.* Click *Identity and Security* in the *Navigation menu*.
 Select *Policies* from the list of products.

-2. On the Policies page, Click on *Create Policy* to create the policy : ag-access-policy in the root compartment.
+2. On the Policies page - create 2 policies ag-access-policy and domain-admin-policy

+    1. Click on *Create Policy* to create the policy : ag-access-policy in the root compartment.

     ```